Sales Terms (non-disponible en français, merci de nous contacter en cas de questions)

 Collection of purchases is only possible after the auctioneer has received full payment.
 Collection dates will be announced individually per auction and are also available on request.
 It is the buyer's duty to inquire about collection options.
 Goods not collected within 14 calendar days, counted from and including the first day after the sale day on which the item was sold, will be subject to a storage fee of 1,5 Euro per item per day, even if the payment is completed in full, unless other arrangements have been made to our satisfaction.

-Credit and debit card payments, as well as Unionpay payments, can be accepted with the cardholder present in our rooms.
+- Credit and debit card payments, as well as Unionpay payments, can be accepted with the cardholder present in our rooms.
 Most credit and debit cards can also be accepted online, on our payment page.
-Credit card payments with cards issued outside the EU are subject to a 2.5% surcharge.
+Please note that the transaction amount will be instantly debited from your credit or debit card on the moment of the transaction.
+Payments with cards issued outside the EU are subject to a 1.5% surcharge.

 Bidders using a third-party platform to submit their bids and have registered cards with the platform, may be charged through this third-party platform within 4 working days after the auction.